DS-100/sp22/grad_proj/gradproject.md

 A recommender system is an information filtering system that focuses on predicting the preference a user would give to an item by predicting its rank; it is used in a variety of areas, such as search engines, online shopping platforms, etc. This dataset contains a set of reports on various tools using a recommender system.

-You can access the links to obtain all the data [here](https://data100.datahub.berkeley.edu/hub/user-redirect/git-pull?repo=https://github.com/DS-100/sp21&urlpath=tree/sp21/grad_proj/Topic%203%20-%20Emerging%20Researches%20and%20Technologies&branch=main) within `Dataset_B.zip` on DataHub.
+You can access the links to obtain all the data [here](TBD) within the `Dataset B` directory on DataHub.
 It includes the following reports:
 - `fitness_recommendation.txt` contains a link to access the fitness data from sequential sensors for various workouts. ([documentation](https://sites.google.com/eng.ucsd.edu/fitrec-project/home))
 - `amazon_reviews.txt` contains a link to access the data on a subset of Amazon product reviews.
 The report includes metadata such as ratings and text on the reviews and general information about the product. ([documentation](https://nijianmo.github.io/amazon/index.html))